rsksmart/devportal-1.0/rif/rns/libs/javascript/Operations.md

   - [`isSubdomainAvailable`](#isSubdomainAvailable)

-### addr
+### `addr`
-Get address of a given domain and chain.
-If chainId is not provided, it resolves current blockchain address.
+Get the address of a given domain and chain.
+If `chainId` is not provided, it resolves current blockchain address.

 **Signature**
 ```javascript